Agriculture

 Components of Sprinkler Irrigation System

-• Choose the right kind of sprinkler system based on the crop and water requirements.
+• Choose the right kind of sprinkler system based on your specific crop and water needs.

 • The spacing of your sprinkler units or pipes should be spaced as per your field crop and agro-mechanical vehicles and tools used.

-• Suitable to all types of soil except heavy clay
+• This also helps to increase yield and is suitable for all types of soil except heavy clay soil.

 • High water pressure requirement (>2.5kg/cm2)

-Cost of Setting up 1 Hectare Sprinkler System
+What is the Cost of Setting up 1 Hectare Sprinkler System in India?

 As per NABARD, the estimated cost for setting up 1 hectare (ha) sprinkler system is mentioned below.